-

 month = " March",

-journal = "arXiv/econ.GN working paper",
+journal = "arXiv/econ.GN working paper, under revision",

 volume = "2207.03816",